anujisdead/Bootstrap1/README.md

    ```
 6. Interact with the program in the terminal as required by the exercise (e.g., provide input for the calculator).

+### SQL Exercises
+1. Navigate to the `sql-exercise` folder.
+2. Open the `sql-exercises-solutions.html` file in your web browser.
+3. You can do this by:
+   - Double-clicking the file.
+   - Dragging the file into your browser.
+   - Using the command: `open "sql-exercise/sql-exercises-solutions.html"`
+4. Note that this HTML file contains the solutions.
+To actually run these SQL queries, you will need a MySQL database server and a client tool (like MySQL Workbench, a terminal client, or a web-based tool like phpMyAdmin).
+You can then copy and paste the queries from the HTML file into your MySQL client.

 ## Development Tools

 ### Recommended Tools
-- Visual Studio Code or any code editor (with Java extensions)
+- Visual Studio Code or any code editor (with extensions for Java, SQL, etc.)
-- Google Chrome (for web development debugging)
+- Google Chrome (for web development debugging and viewing SQL solutions)
 - JDK (Java Development Kit) for Java exercises
+- MySQL Database Server and Client Tool (for SQL exercises)
 - Git (for version control)

 ### Browser Developer Tools